alekarro/cronparser/README.md

 #### Build and run the jar

-This project uses the Maven to build the target jar.
+This project uses Maven to build the target jar.
- Requirements to build the jar:
+ Requirements:
    - Git(any version) must be installed and on the path.
    - JDK(minimum 1.8) must be installed and on the path.
    - Maven(any version) must be installed and on the path.